cpettifer/mac-desktop/README.md

 # Mac Desktop Setup

+Ansible playbook to setup my Mac with some programs / configure zsh and a handful of default Mac settings.

+This is based off of two similar playbooks https://github.com/geerlingguy/mac-dev-playbook and https://github.com/denialanderror/automac.

 ## Installation

   1. Ensure Apple's command line tools are installed (`xcode-select --install` to launch the installer).